-The deadline to submit a FY25 Bridge Grant application is 11:59 PM on Friday, February 2, 2024.
+The deadline to submit a FY26 General Operating Support Grant application is 11:59 p.m. on Friday, February 7, 2025.
 The application with all required components must be completely uploaded into the application in the GCA online grant system, by the deadline.
 GCA strongly encourages applicants to submit the application well in advance of the deadline so that there is time to upload all attachments and resolve any unexpected issues.
 No changes to the application may be made, nor will additional material be accepted, after the deadline.

-GCA staff will not be available to assist with questions or resolve technical issues after 5:00 PM on the day of the application deadline.
-If an applicant wants to amend an application that has been submitted, the applicant must contact a GCA staff member prior to 5:00 PM on the day of the grant deadline.
-GCA staff members can reopen an application, but the grantee must make the changes and resubmit the application before the deadline.
+GCA staff will not be available to assist with questions or resolve technical issues after 5:00 p.m. on the day of the application deadline.
+If an applicant wants to amend an application that has been submitted, the applicant must contact a GCA staff member prior to 5:00 p.m. on the day of the grant deadline.
 GCA staff members can reopen an application, but the grantee must make the changes and resubmit the application before the deadline.

-GCA will not accept applications after the deadline for any reason, including technical issues with the applicant's computer system, or problems with the online application system that occur after the GCA office closes at 5:00 PM on Friday, February 2, 2024.
+GCA will not accept applications after the deadline for any reason, including technical issues with the applicant's computer system, or problems with the online application system that occur after the GCA office closes at 5:00 p.m. on Friday, February 7, 2025.